title: Nodes and gateways description: Understand Nanami's current routing gateways and the planning-only fallback transport boundary.

-Nanami separates routing-capable gateways from transport gateways.
+Nanami separates routing-capable gateways from the planning-only fallback transport work that may arrive later.

 Node